 Photo: Tom Bertolotti

 Greetings!
-I’m a historian, writer, editor, and freelance sommelier based in Los Angeles, my hometown.
-I write about all kinds of topics ranging from art and architecture to transportation to food, wine, and urban design.
-At the end of the day, the stories I write always revolve around people: what motivates them and makes them tick.
+I’m a historian, writer, editor, and sommelier based in Los Angeles, my hometown.
+I write about all kinds of topics ranging from art and architecture to food and wine to cities and what makes them tick.

-I recently published my first book, Electric Moons: A Social History of Street Lighting in Los Angeles (2023).
+My first book, Electric Moons: A Social History of Street Lighting in Los Angeles came out in 2023. and have another, 88 City Halls, in the hopper.
 Scroll down to learn more.

 indiam [dot] gmail [dot] com